jgramoll/terraform-provider-jenkins/README.md

 importer --job "Name of your Job" --output my_tf_dir
 ```

-1. Ensures each resource has a valid id
 1. Outputs terraform code to match the job
-1. Outputs script that will import the resources to tf state
+1. Prints script that will import the resources to tf state

 ### Resources ###